San Francisco

 General Rule For All

 Early intervention is key.
 The longer we wait after injury, the longer the body compensates and the more complex it becomes to treat the initial injury.
-Instead of treating symptoms locally, Manual Osteopaths peel off layers of adaptation within the body until the root cause of the problem is discovered.
+Instead of treating symptoms locally, Julie peels off layers of adaptation within the body until the root cause of the problem is discovered.
 The sooner the patient comes in, less are the layers that need to be lifted.

 First Visit